Vacancies

 Essential criteria

-• Based in or near to the constituency of Earley and Woodley (in Reading, Wokingham, or the surrounding area)
+• Based in or near to the constituency of Earley and Woodley (in Reading, Wokingham, or the surrounding area) OR good working knowledge of the constituency

 • People-facing and/or office experience, whether professionally or in a committed voluntary role